 Frequently asked questions about the Medicare Part D coverage gap

-What is the Medicare Part D coverage gap?
+What is the Medicare Part D doughnut hole?

 How will I know if I’ve reached the coverage gap?

-Every month that you fill a prescription, your Medicare Part D drug plan mails you an explanation of benefits (EOB) notice.
-The EOB tells you how much you've spent on Medicare Part D-covered prescription drugs.
-This EOB will also tell you if you’ve reached the coverage gap.
+Every month that you fill a prescription, your Medicare Part D drug plan mails you an explanation of benefits (EOB).
+The EOB tells you how much you've spent on Medicare Part D covered prescription drugs.
+It also tells you if you’ve reached the coverage gap.

 Who can get the coverage gap discounts?

 If you're enrolled in a Medicare prescription drug plan or a Medicare Advantage plan that includes prescription drugs you get discounts on the drugs that are covered by your plan once you’re in the coverage gap.

 How does the drug discount work while I’m in the coverage gap?

 Once you reach the coverage gap, you automatically get a discount on your prescription drugs at the time you buy them.
 The discount is applied to the price that your Part D plan has negotiated.
 You still need to pay any pharmacy fees, or dispensing fees, when you fill your prescription.
 These dispensing fees are not included in your discount for brand-name drugs, but are included when figuring the discount for generic drugs.

 Does the discounted price or the full drug price count toward the amount I need to reach catastrophic coverage?